cacuracaptors/fallout1-ce-miyoomini/README.md

 ## Known issues

-- Intro/cutscene videos don't stretch to fill the screen (they render at their original resolution, centered) — the same behavior is present in the Portmaster version of this port, so it appears to be an inherited limitation of the original engine rather than something specific to this port.
+- Intro/cutscene videos don't stretch to fill the screen (they render at their original resolution, centered) — the same behavior is present in the the main fork.
-- The mouse cursor moves noticeably slower on screens with an open text field (character creation, save/load naming).
+- The mouse cursor moves noticeably slower on screens with an open text field (character creation, save/load naming, etc.).
+This one tracks down to the main fork too, so we'll have to deal with it for now.

 ## Changelog